yang85/Java-CPU/README.md

 Java CPU
 =======================================================
-This is a digital project used for UTD CS4348
 This is a project simulating how a CPU processes a list of instructions
 List/Pre-decided instructions are hard-coded into the codes